dharmeshphd/my-store/README.md

 # my-store
 Practical Test Project

-MOST IMPORTANT
+MOST IMPORTANT (HOW TO MAKE ADMIN USER)
+* ACCESS ADMIN PANEL
-ADMIN PREVELEGE ONLY BE GIVEN BY DATABASE ADMINISTRAROR
+* ADMIN PREVELEGE ONLY BE GIVEN BY DATABASE ADMINISTRATOR
+* Create a user from app
+* Go to mongodb shell
+* Find that user
+* Change the permission by => user.peresmission.admin = true
+* Only these user has access to admin panel and able to see all the users.

 Step 1: Install node modules